janderson4671/byu-cs460-f2022-1/hw-app-layer/README.md

 ## Getting Started

  1. Start cougarnet.
-File `h2-s1.cfg` contains a configuration file that describes a network with two hosts, `a` and `b`, connected to switch `s1`.
+File `h2-s1.cfg` contains a configuration file that describes a network with two hosts, `a` and `b`, directly connected.

     Run the following command to create and start the network:

     ```bash
-    cougarnet --display -w s1 h2-s1.cfg
+    $ cougarnet --display --wireshark=a-b h2-s1.cfg
     ```

- 2. Begin Packet Capture.
-Go to the open Wireshark window, click the "Capture Options" button (the gear icon).
-Select the `s1-a` interface for packet capture.

- 3. Start and interact with an echo server.
+ 2. Start and interact with an echo server.
 Run the following on host `b` to start the echo server:

     ```bash